W. Garfield Case: Later political career

 Case was re-elected in the 1945 federal election held in June 1945, three months after his by-election victory.

 While in Parliament, Case advocated that the position of Governor General of Canada should be filled by individuals from various countries in the British Commonwealth in order to strengthen ties and also advocated improving the status of aboriginal peoples in Canada.

 After Progressive Conservative leader John Bracken resigned, Case announced his candidacy for the leadership of the Progressive Conservative party and ran on a policy of abolishing income tax.
 He withdrew from the race before the convention to support George Drew, who succeeded in winning the party's leadership.

 Case remained in the Canadian House of Commons until his defeat in the subsequent 1949 federal election by Liberal Colin Emerson Bennett.
 He attempted to return in the 1953 federal election but was again defeated in Grey North.

 Death

-Case was admitted to Toronto's Sunnybrook Military Hospital on July 29, 1959, for psychiatric treatment.
-He remained a patient until his death on September 22, 1959.
+Case was admitted to Toronto's Sunnybrook Military Hospital on 29 July 1959, for psychiatric treatment.
+He remained a patient until his death on 22 September 1959.

+Electoral record

+On Mr. Telford's resignation, 9 December 1944, to provide a vacancy for A.G.L.
+McNaughton: